vignankamarthi/Recovery-Selection/README.md

 - Strict TDD, a failing test before implementation (synthetic data only in tests).
 - By-can leak-free splits.
 The can is the unit of statistical independence, not the episode.
 - The sim tactile ablation is a smoke test, never reported as evidence.
 The reported ablation is hardware.
-- No robot commands without Lorena.
-No commits or pushes from Claude (`/Commit-Initiation` plans only).
-- No emojis.

 ## Hardware